 Since then, we’ve tried this method on a couple weird spots my husband had (they looked sort of wart-ish) and when he sticks with it, it helps a lot!

 I’ve seen a lot of people recommending duct tape for warts.
 I think it’s just a way to get the vinegar and essential oils to stay on the warts (rather than coming off).
 Almost like a very sticky band aid!

 Why don’t people use essential oils for warts?

 I think a lot of people are afraid to try natural wart remedies because of a few reasons:

 - It hurts — in fact, it also hurts at the doctor’s office — they either burn the wart off, cut it off or freeze it off.
 They don’t have magic (the might put some Emla cream on it initially, but it’s not fun afterward either — I think, in general, this one hurts a LOT less).

 - It might not work — in fact, it often doesn’t work in the doctor’s office.
 People would have to come back a few times to get warts frozen.

-- They don’t want to do it on their own — and say put your big girl panties on and give it a try.
+- They don’t want to do it on their own — and say put your big girl panties on and give natural options a try.

 Essential oils can be SO useful!
 I would totally recommend getting a set.
 I have a whole post about the other essential oils that I love (and don’t love).

-If you like this post, be sure to sign up for my family health newsletter, and check out all my other family health post below that!
+If you like this post, be sure to sign up for my family health newsletter!